mengxue-rs/DK-VRN/README.md

-# dk-vae-lstm
+# DK-VAE-LSTM: A Domain Knowledge Prior Variational LSTM for Drought Monitoring
-DK-VAE-LSTM: A Domain Knowledge Prior Variational LSTM for Drought Monitoring
+It is coming soon.